Ed-Fi-Alliance-OSS/Ed-Fi-Analytics-Middle-Tier/docker/README.md

 > As an AMT developer, I want to run integration tests using PostgreSQL and SQL
 > Server in Docker containers on my localhost.

+- Rename .env.example file to .env to be considered by docker compose
-To start the containers run in terminal with administrative priviledges:
+- To start the containers run in terminal with administrative priviledges:
 ```bash
  docker compose up
  ```